 When the agenda is prepared, the Board President shall determine items, if any, that qualify to be placed on the consent agenda.
 A consent agenda shall include items of a routine and/or recurring nature grouped together under one action item.
-For each item

-DATE ISSUED: 10/15/20195/13/2015 UPDATE 114LDU 2015.02 BE(LOCAL)-X 2 of 3 listed as part of a consent agenda, the Board shall be furnished with background material.
+For each item listed as part of a consent agenda, the Board shall be furnished with background material.
 All such items shall be acted upon by one vote without separate discussion, unless a Board member requests that an item be withdrawn for individual consideration.
 The remaining items shall be adopted under a single motion and vote.